yetanotherco/aligned_layer/docs/guides/3_validating_public_input.md

 ## Generate your ZK Proof

 > [!IMPORTANT]
-> To generate the proof ensure you have [docker](https://www.docker.com/get-started/) installed.
+> To generate the proof ensure you have [docker](https://www.docker.com/get-started/) installed and the docker daemon running.
-> This is necessary because the program and identifier may differ based on your operating system.
+> This is necessary to ensure deterministic builds of the binary we want to generate a proof of.
+If not used, builds may differ depending on the system you are running on.
+To know more about this, check [this link](https://dev.risczero.com/terminology#deterministic-builds) from RiscZero docs.

 To submit proofs to Aligned and get them verified, first you need to generate those proofs.
 Every proving system has its own way of generating proofs.